Memberships Experts Shop Join Now Login

 Running with Prolapse

-It is not uncommon for women with Prolapse to be told not to run ever again, which is possibly an easier option and usually comes from a well intended place.
+It is not uncommon for women with Prolapse to be told not to run ever again, which is possibly an easier option and usually comes from a well-intended place.

 We believe that almost all women with prolapse can get back to running.
-It requires a step by step whole-body approach, some serious dedication and mindfulness and expectation setting surrounding distances and frequency but it is possible.
+It requires a step-by-step whole-body approach, some serious dedication and mindfulness, and expectation setting surrounding distances and frequency, but it is possible.

 If you are interested in returning to running after birth and with a pelvic organ prolapse, then we recommend reading our articles here and here on returning to running safely after birth AND working with a pelvic health physiotherapist to help you.